tshm/elm-doctest/README.md

 inside `elm-repl`.
 For example, code which imports `elm-lang/navigation@1.0.0` module cannot be tested.
+Since the stdout is used to evaluate the test result, avoid using `Debug.log`.

 Also, make sure elm-make runs without error.
 You can auto run elm-make by using `--pretest` command-line